Used Outdoor Gear

 Not surprising to know that some folks make a living by gathering up used hiking gear and selling it to other hikers looking for a bargain, right?

-The best Canadian website I've found is Mountain Equipment Co-op.
-(You may have heard they are no longer a co-op.)
+The best Canadian website I've found is Mountain Equipment Co-op, or MEC.
+(You may have heard they are no longer a co-op, which is true, but their cooperative spirit remains.)

-• They call it their community gear swap, and you'll call it an easy way to hunt for used gear.
+• Their community gear swap is an easy way to hunt for used gear.

 This co-op is right upfront about "buyer beware", but is committed to recycling used outdoor gear on its website and taking a chance on the honesty of its sellers.